VioletDarkKitty/system-monitor/README.md

 System monitor depends on libprocps, this can be installed on debian based systems from the package libprocps-dev.

+Please use libprocps6 is available.
+Versions lower than 2:2.3.12 are known to cause sigsegv.

 ## References

 * QCustomPlot - [http://qcustomplot.com/](http://qcustomplot.com/)